CameronAron/Archipelago/worlds/smb3/docs/setup_en.md

 - A working Archipelago source checkout
 - BizHawk
 - A valid USA 1.0 Super Mario Bros.
 3 ROM
-- The SMB3 client/connector files for this world
+- The SMB3 APWorld/LUA connector files for this world

 ## Current Status